Kyrd0x/furdz/README.md

 ## TODO
- - harmfull payload, and ability to choose
  - Improve loader (how to shellcode properly) :
-        - grep and use a legit PPID
+        - grep and use a legit PPID maybe
         - xxx
  - Anti sandbox checks (hostname, disk size, debug_flag) and ability to activate them or not (individually)
  - add word encryption and AES encryption + possiblity to choose encr system

-## Notes about VirusTotal (7/76):
+## Notes about VirusTotal:
-       - PEB->ldr_data spotted
-       - PE header parsed
-       - XOR encoded section
+       - before drastic small comparison it was a 5/76, now spotted as 'Brutel' (harmless)